takenet/blip-docs/source/includes/en/content-types/location.md

-Asks the user for location
+Asks the user for her location